-CateGOrizer, previously known as "GO Terms Classifications Counter", is a free web
+CateGOrizer, previously known as "GO Terms Classifications Counter", is an improved

-tool for users to batch analyze GO term data sets in terms of GO classes they
+free web tool for users to batch analyze GO term data sets in terms of GO classes

 Gene Ontology (GO) is that it helps to describe the basic term hierarchies and

 relationships between terms within the context of biology.
 It is usually a daunting